 The Department of Criminology, Sociology and Social Work at St. Edward's University brings students together who are committed to creating a better world by improving people's quality of life and ensuring the justice and safety of communities.
+2018-19 degree Plans can be found here

 Students achieve a breadth of knowledge and expertise and learn how to handle a variety of challenging situations.
 They learn to examine situations at an individual, group, community, and institutional level to assess problems and find appropriate solutions.
 Our programs are research-intensive and guide students in developing a scientific approach to problem-solving.
 Throughout the program, students develop important research skills and have the chance to present professional-level work.